snltd/aur/README.md

   the start of the filename.
 * Tags must be populated for artist, title, album, track number, genre and year.
 Any other tags are removed.
-* FLAC albums have artwork stored as `front.jpg` or `front.png`.
-MP3s have no
+* FLAC albums have artwork stored as `front.jpg`, and no bigger than 700x700 pixels.
+MP3s have no artwork.
-  artwork.
 Embedded artwork is removed.
 * Capitalisation of titles is broadly in line with [this](https://www.ox.ac.uk/sites/files/oxford/Style%20Guide%20HT2016.pdf)
 * Loads of other finnicky little nitpicks peculiar to me.